AlgoMaster Logo

 Code

-This works but is way too slow for strings up to 100,000 characters.
-What if instead of trying every deletion, we only checked the one or two positions where a deletion could actually help?
+This is too slow for strings up to 100,000 characters.
+The next approach avoids redundant deletions by only examining the one position where a deletion could matter.

 Approach 2: Two Pointers (Greedy)